Last updated on March 7th, 2021 at 01:55 am

 Some of you might say the weekends are for fun and relaxation, not planning, but hear me out.
 If you spend part of your Sunday getting ready for the busier days ahead, there’s a nice sense of calm that comes over you.
-Knowing you’re ready to head into Monday means you can enjoy your Sunday evening without worrying about everything that hasn’t been done–because you’re prepared for a successful week ahead.
+Knowing you’re ready to head into Monday means you can enjoy your Sunday evening without worrying about everything that hasn’t been done–because you’re prepared for the week ahead.

 How to have a successful week —